wholovesalife/til/zig-comptime-types.md

 ## Exhaustive switch on @typeInfo

 Zig's switch on a tagged union is exhaustive at compile time.
 Add  to catch unhandled type classes rather than silently ignoring them.

+## Error unions

+ is an error union.
+Use  to propagate or  to handle inline:

+Unlike exceptions, error values are just integers — zero overhead.